-There are a few distinct approaches to face detection (for a detailed survey see [13]).
-We decided to use in the installation a color-based approach of face detection that we developed earlier [17].
-In the next Subsection 2.1 we describe our original method while in Subsection 2.2 we reveal the simplifications of this method that we had to make for the installation.
+We decided to use in the installation a color-based approach of face detection that we developed earlier [16].
+In next Subsection 2.1 we describe our original method and in Subsection 2.2 the simplifications of this method that we had to make for the installation are revealed.

-2.1.
-Our original face detection method
+2.1 Our original face detection method

-We developed a face detection method which consists of two distinct parts: making of face hypotheses and verification of these face hypotheses [17].
+We developed a face detection method which consists of two distinct parts: making of face hypotheses and verification of these face hypotheses [16].
 This method combines two approaches: color-based and feature-based approach.